SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     ![List dropdown in web part property pane enabled.
 Item dropdown disabled](../../../images/custom-property-pane-control-cascading-lists-loaded-items-disabled.png)

     After selecting a list in the list dropdown the item dropdown will load items available in that list.

     ![Item dropdown loading available items after selecting a list in the list dropdown](../../../images/custom-property-pane-control-cascading-loading-items.png)

     After the available items have been loaded, the item dropdown becomes enabled.

     ![Selecting a list item from the item dropdown in the web part property pane](../../../images/custom-property-pane-control-cascading-items-loaded-enabled.png)

     After selecting an item in the item dropdown the web part is refreshed showing the selected item in its body.

     ![Selected list and item rendered in the web part](../../../images/custom-property-pane-control-cascading-selected-list-item.png)

+1. Stop the local webserver by pressing <kbd>CTRL<kbd>+<kbd>C<kbd> in the console.

 ## See also